clainenxx/Geord-Client/README.md

 Features:
 - Adjustable notification size
-- Can be scaled larger or smaller in the GUI
+- Can be scaled larger or smaller inside the GUI

 Useful for:
 - Crystal PvP